Viki-coding/community/README.md

 I followed the steps to install summernote.
 After running my server and apending /admin at the end I found it had not updated.
 I checked again to see if summernote was installed.
 I checked to see if it was in my installed apps.
 I checked to see it was in my projects urls.py file.
 I then checked the EventAdmin class was registered in my admin.py file.
 All was ok.
 I made migrations again and still did not make any changes.
 Then I right clicked to inspect and checked the console for javascript errors and found errors for the static files.
 Then I googled how to resolve this error and followed the steps which got it resolved.

 I applied styling to the page, but when I ran the server it was not applying the changes.
 I corrected by static files in settings.py as I had inserted staticfile_dirs twice.
 I checked my file paths, my style.css sheet was not in its own css folder under static so I ameneded it.
 I ran the python manage.py collect static command again and ran the server.
 Still didn't work.
 Then I saw it, in my file directory - I had style.css rather than styles.css

+Made a lot of styling changes to the page, deployed to Heroku and the following was displayed.
+Realised I had forgotten to collectstatic, went back into the terminal ran the command again and deployed successfully.

 <h2>User Experience Assurance</h2>
 <h2>Deployment Steps</h2>